Nonlocal optical potential with core excitation in ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions: Results

 Finally, Figure \ref{fig:p15-21} presents our results for the differential cross section in the $\A{10}{Be}(d,p)\A{11}{Be}$ reaction at $E_d = 15$ and 21.4 MeV but with the final $\A{11}{Be}$ nucleus being in its excited state $\frac12^-$.
 In this partial wave we used a real nonlocal potential that yields $S(0^+,\frac12^-)=0.654$, while predictions with different parameter sets of nucleon-nucleus nonlocal optical potentials (\ref{eq:Vdjl}) form a band.
 At a first glance it seems to be narrower than the the $p+{}^{10}\mathrm{Be}$ band in Fig.~\ref{fig:p10be}, however, the width of bands for angles up to 40 deg is quite comparable.
-With $S(0^+,\frac12^-)=0.654$ the nonlocal potential predictions describe the experimental data \cite{dBe12-21c} quite well at both energies.
+With $S(0^+,\frac12^-)=0.654$ the nonlocal potential predictions describe the experimental data \cite{dBe12-21c} quite well at both energies, where the error bar associated with the band width is below 1\%.
 The local potential results taken from Ref.~\cite{deltuva:15b} correspond to $S(0^+,\frac12^-)=0.786$ and fail to reproduce the data.
-The agreement for forward angles could be improved by using $\A{11}{Be}$ structure model with smaller $S(0^+,\frac12^-)\approx 0.6$, but the disagreement at $\Theta_\cm > 20$ deg would increase.
+The agreement for forward angles could be improved by rescaling the predictions with smaller $S(0^+,\frac12^-)\approx 0.60$ instead, but the disagreement at $\Theta_\cm > 20$ deg would increase.
 There is an important difference in the shape of the angular distribution obtained with local and nonlocal potentials, consistent with findings of earlier works without the CeX.
 Our $S(0^+,\frac12^-)=0.654$ value is in agreement with ADWA results \cite{dBe12-21c} ranging from 0.63 to 0.71.

 We finally note that the present calculations cannot explain systematically lower cross sections at $E_d=18$ MeV \cite{dBe12-21c}, a problem present also in all earlier ADWA and Faddeev-type calculations \cite{deltuva:13d,dBe12-21c}.